acransac/legal-notice/README.md

     $ npm run legal
 ```

-Update the NOTICE after installing or uninstalling any dependency in your module.
+Update the NOTICE after installing, updating or uninstalling any dependency in your module.

 Note that you can get help about the tool with: